 Day 3

-- A full course lunch will be served at the hotel, then you will have the opportunity to walk along the Canyon rim and visit some Tarahumara famiiles who live near the Hotel.
+- A full course lunch will be served at the hotel, then you will have the opportunity to walk along the Canyon rim and visit some Tarahumara families who live near the Hotel.
 Those who wish may ride the new Cable Car (included), the worlds longest.
-Winds permiting, you can opt to zip line across and ride the cable car back
+Winds permitting, you can opt to zip line across and ride the cable car back

 - You have a free afternoon that you may spend in the hotels warm pool & jacuzzi or relaxing in the bar & on the terrace.